-(Mexico City, Chihuahua, Creel, Barrancas, Los Mochis)
+(Mexico City, Chihuahua, Creel, Barrancas, El Fuerte)

-Upon arrival you will be met by our local representative who will help you locate your vehicle.
+Upon your arrival you will be met by a local representative who will help you locate your vehicle.

-Airport transfer with private vehicle and driver.
+Enjoy a Airport transfer with private vehicle and driver.

-Enjoy a 5 hour train ride through the coppen canyon on your way to Creel.
+Enjoy a 5 hour train ride through the copper canyon on your way to Creel.
 The Ferrocarril Chihuahua al Pacífico (Chihuahua-Pacific Railway), also known as El Chepe from its reporting mark CHP, or Ferrocarril Chihuahua-Pacífico is a major rail line in northwest Mexico, linking the city of Chihuahua, Chihuahua, to the city of Los Mochis, Sinaloa and its port Topolobampo.
 It runs 673 km (418 mi), traversing the Copper Canyon, a beautiful and rugged series of canyons that have led some to call this the most scenic railroad trip on the continent.
 It is both an important transportation system for locals and a draw for tourists.
 The tracks pass over 37 bridges and through 86 tunnels, rising as high as 2,400 m (7,900 ft) above sea level near Divisadero (the continental divide), a popular lookout spot over the canyons.
 Each one-way trip takes approximately 16 hours.
 The track also crosses over itself in order to gain elevation.

 Enjoy a private guided tour of the beautiful Lake Arareco, the impressive Tarahmara Caves and the Jesuit Mission.
 Lake Arareco is high in the mountains of the Sierra Madre Occidental in the northern Mexican state of Chihuahua located about 14 kilometres south of Creel.
 It is a U-shaped lake, surrounded by unusual rock formations and a fragrant pine forest.
 A few kilometres away is a scenic canyon with the Cascada Cusárare waterfall featuring a drop of 30 m (100 feet).
 The Rarámuri or Tarahumara are an indigenous people of northern Mexico renowned for their long-distance running ability.